Our Board & Staff

 – Contact Devon –

 Stacey came to the museum in 2012 from the Heart and Stroke Foundation, where she held the position of Program Manager.
 Her past roles include Outdoor Education Instructor and Wilderness Guide at Project Canoe, Nipika Mountain Resort, Camp Kandalore and Boundless Adventures.
 She has an instructor level membership with ORCKA, as well as professional memberships with the Canadian Therapeutic Recreation Association and Therapeutic Recreation Ontario.
 She holds a Bachelor of PhysEd (Outdoor Adventure Leadership) from Laurentian University, and both a Masters in Environmental Studies (specializing in Adventure Therapy) and an Environmental Sustainability & Education diploma from York University.
-She has volunteered her time as the Director of Finance for the Association.
+She has volunteered her time as the Director of Finance for the Association of Managers of Volunteer Services.

 – Contact Stacey –